Thomas-Walker-Lynch/project-enviroment/README.md

 ‘Z’ stands for ‘Zulu time’ an antiquated term for UTC time.
 Probably because it is nostalgic and convenient the abbreviation `Z` has been maintained as part of ISO 8601.

 The script Z prints a time stamp.
-Scripts in `share` make use of it.
+Scripts in `project-environment` make use of it.
 An admin should change its ownership to root and install it in `/usr/local/bin`.
 Scripts may reference it through an absolute path.